-1. This document has been prepared in compliance with Section 39 of the
+This document has been prepared in compliance with the Safety Health and Welfare Act 2005.

 The Board of Management recognises and accepts not only its statutory responsibilities but also its obligations as an employer to direct, manage and achieve as far as is reasonably practicable, the Safety, Health and welfare at work of every employee, pupil and guest alike.

-Brid Moran (Assistant Principal) shall be responsible for overseeing the safety provisions on behalf of the school.
-He should be consulted if any of the employees have queries regarding any of the safety provisions mentioned in this statement.
+Tom Hartney shall be responsible for overseeing the safety provisions on behalf of the school and should be consulted if any of the employees have queries regarding any of the safety provisions mentioned in this statement.
 His main duties and responsibilities are as follows:

-(d) To undertake regular and appropriate revision and auditing of the School safety procedures and methods of operation, to ensure that they are kept up to date.
+- To undertake regular and appropriate revision and auditing of the school safety procedures and methods of operation, to ensure that they are kept up to date.

 The following hazards (in as much as can be identified) are considered